Indivisibility and uniform computational strength: The rational numbers

 Before continuing to the next section, we pause to make some observations about p.c.e.t.\ problems.
 Pointwise c.e.\ traceability can be viewed as a generalization of c.e.\ traceability, which is the special case where $P$ is a single-valued function from $\N$ to $\N$ (see for instance \cite[\S 11.4]{Soare} for the definition).
 It is also related to the notion of a pointwise finite problem, defined in \cite{GPV21}, which is a problem such that every instance has finitely many solutions.
 However, a p.c.e.t.\ problem is not necessarily pointwise finite, one counterexample being $\CN$.
-And the existence of functions $\N\to\N$ which are not c.e.\ traceable shows that pointwise finite problems $\N$ may not be p.c.e.t., even when restricted to those that are first-order.
+And the existence of functions $\N\to\N$ which are not c.e.\ traceable shows that even first-order pointwise finite problems may not be p.c.e.t.